Battle of Sirhind (1764): Aftermath

 The city was set on fire, and most of the buildings were destroyed.
 The Sikhs also demolished the walls of the fort where Guru Gobind Singh’s sons had been bricked up alive.
 In their memory, they built a platform at the site of their execution and established a Gurdwara named, Fatehgarh Sahib in honor of the Guru’s sons.
 This victory was a major triumph for the Sikhs, who had not initially aimed to capture Sirhind but took advantage of the opportunity after Zain Khan’s defeat.

 The battle was a landmark moment in Sikh history, as it marked the beginning of Sikh-domination in the cis-Sutlej tract.
 Sirhind had been attacked by the Sikhs four times in the 18th century.
-After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of the both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
+After the last attack known as the Battle of Sirhind in 13–14 January 1764, the cis-Sutlej tract became dominated by Sikhs after its Afghan governor, Zain Khan Sirhindi, was killed by a coalition of Sikh forces of both the Buddha Dal and Taruna Dal divisions of the Dal Khalsa military of the Sikh Confederacy.
 The victory of the Sikhs ended foreign Afghan-rule over the region.
 Lepel Henry Griffin stated:

 The storm burst at last.
 The Sikhs of the Majha country of Lahore, Amritsar, Ferozepur combined their forces at Sirhind, routed and killed the Afghan governor, Zain Khan and pouring across Sutlej occupied the whole country to the Jamna without further opposition.
 It is enough to say that with few exceptions, the leading families of today are the direct descendants of the conquerors of Zain Khan.